nom-app/create-nom-app/docs/docs/testing/creating-tests.md

 * Files with `.spec.js` suffix will run through the Mocha test runner.
 * Files with `.test.js` suffix will run through the Jest test runner.

-You can now use Mocha for it's powerful Assert library and use Jest for it's powerful snapshot testing tools.
+You can now use Mocha for it's powerful Assert library and Jest for it's powerful snapshot testing tools.